Marge Schott

 Margaret Carolyn Schott (née Unnewehr; August 18, 1928 – March 2, 2004) was an American baseball executive.
 Serving as managing general partner, president and CEO of Major League Baseball's Cincinnati Reds franchise from 1984 to 1999, she was the second woman to own a North American major-league team without inheriting it, after New York Mets founder Joan Whitney Payson.

-She was banned from managing the team by MLB in 1993 due to racist comments and again from 1996 through 1998 for stating that Adolf Hitler was initially good for Germany.
+She was banned from serving as the team's managing general partner by MLB in 1993 due to racist comments and again from 1996 through 1998 for stating that Adolf Hitler was initially good for Germany.
 Shortly afterwards, she sold the majority of her share in the team.

 Early life and career

 Schott was born in Cincinnati, one of five daughters of Edward Henry Unnewehr and Charlotte (Sauerland).
 Her father grew wealthy in the lumber business.
 Both of her parents were of German descent, with her mother having immigrated via Ellis Island in 1923.
 Her mother's sister had five sons who fought for Germany in World War II.

 She attended parochial schools and graduated from the Sacred Heart Academy.
 While a student at the University of Cincinnati, Marge Schott became a member of Theta Phi Alpha sorority.
 She married Charles Schott, a member of a wealthy Cincinnati family, in 1952, and inherited his automobile dealerships and interests in other industries when he died of a heart attack in 1968.
 A widow at 39, Marge Schott never remarried and had no children of her own.